 The verification service MUST extract the value associated with the "auth" key in a full form PASSPorT with a "ppt" value of "rph".
-If the signature validates, then the verification service can use the value of the "rph" claim as validation that the calling party is authorized for Resource-Priority, which would in turn be used for priority treatment in accordance with local policy for the associated communication service.
+If the signature validates, then the verification service can use the value of the "rph" claim as validation that the calling party is authorized for 'Resource-Priority' as indicated in the claim.
+This value would in turn be used for priority treatment in accordance with local policy for the associated communication service.
+If the signature validation fails, the verification service should infer that the calling party is not authorized for 'Resource-Priority' as indicated in the claim.
+In such cases, the priority treatment for the associated communication service is handled as per the local policy.